HetBenkt/DQL-Tester-FX/CONTRIBUTING.md

     ```

 Now the application can be run, changed, committed (and pushed) and repackaged with Maven!
+### Code coverage
+Make sure the 'Coverage' and 'Emmo' plugins are enabled
+* Add a run configurations (Run -> Edit Configurations...)

+> * Hit the '+' sign to add a new 'JUnit'
+> * Give it a name: All in project
+> * Leave the Package empty
+> * Search for tests: In whole project
 ### Issues
 * Can be raised in [Issues](https://github.com/HetBenkt/DQL-Tester-FX/issues)
 ### Features